bufferapp/javascript-style-guide/README.md

 > **Have a bias toward clarity** - from [The Buffer Values](http://www.slideshare.net/Bufferapp/buffer-culture-04)

   - We should always aim to write code that is clear and readable.
-  - Use whitespace and add comments liberally :)
+  - Use whitespace.
+Add comments liberally where needed, but strive to write code that's clear and self documenting
+  - Always try to write code that clearly demonstrates and communicates it's intent.

 ## Table of Contents